 2. Anyone who has worked with Chris’s favorite filmmakers including Stanley Kubrick, Ridley Scott & his late brother Tony are added to the list.

 3. Darren Aronofsky is gonna be mentioned.
 What do he & Chris both have in common?
 They began their careers in 1998 starting with Pi & Following shot in black & white format.
 Made their second feature film in 2000 titled Requiem For A Dream & Memento shot in color format.
 Darren’s themes are arguably similar to Chris’ distinctive tropes.
-They were also have a connection to Batman.
+They also have a connection to Batman.
 Darren was nearly hired by Warner Bros. until Chris beat him.

 4. Anybody connected to Darren Aronofsky is gonna be included.
 Think of Chris & Darren as Coca-Cola & Pepsi who are very similar.
 Cue the line, “We’re not so different you and I.”